conventional-changelog/standard-version/README.md

 If you have your GPG key set up, add the `--sign` or `-s` flag to your `standard-version` command.

+### Lifecycle hooks

+standard-version exposes lifecycle hooks, allowing you to execute your own supplementary commands during the release process.
+The following hooks are available:

+* `postbump`: called after the version in package.json has been incremented, before the CHANGELOG has been generated or files have been committed to git.
+* `precommit`: called after the CHANGELOG has been generated, before files have been commited to git.

 ### Committing generated artifacts in the release commit

 If you want to commit generated artifacts in the release commit (e.g. [#96](https://github.com/conventional-changelog/standard-version/issues/96)), you can use the `--commit-all` or `-a` flag.
 You will need to stage the artifacts you want to commit, so your `release` command could look like this: